sakshi79/Quantum_Computing/README.md

 ## Your account would be now setup and you are all set to go for Quantum Computing

-## This folder contains my practice notebook while trying to learn Quantum Computing
+### This folder contains my practice notebooks while trying to learn Quantum Computing